Yuriy-Solodovnik/Portfolio/README.md

 - Or you just decided to see how others do a similar task :laughing:

 Well, anyway, welcome :wink:!
 To make local copy of this repository use

 `git clone https://github.com/Yuriy-Solodovnik/homepage.git`

+P.S.
+[Move the mouse over the content of the blocks of LIKES or DISLIKES :sunglasses:]